MarketSquare/webdrivermanager/README.rst

    Driver binary downloaded to: C:\Users\rasjani\webdriver\gecko\v0.20.1\geckodriver-v0.20.1-win64\geckodriver.exe Driver copied to: C:\Users\rasjani\bin\geckodriver.exe

-   Downloading WebDriver for browser: 'opera'
-   3548kb [00:02, 1239.02kb/s]
-   Driver binary downloaded to: C:\Users\rasjani\webdriver\operachromium\v.2.35\operadriver_win64\operadriver_win64\operadriver.exe
-   Driver copied to: C:\Users\rasjani\bin\operadriver.exe

    WARNING: Path 'C:\Users\rasjani\bin' is not in the PATH environment variable.

-In the above example, a version was specified for Chrome and Opera while no version was specified for Firefox so the latest version of ``geckodriver`` was implicitly downloaded.
+In the above example, a version was specified for Chrome while no version was specified for Firefox so the latest version of ``geckodriver`` was implicitly downloaded.

 Command line options
 --------------------